cayek/Mokuso/TODO/README.md

 # backlog

-## Ruby
+## Python
-- pull and push binary file on a binary remote (like in tess3article project) => see ruby-gem/data/mokuso/newProj/Rakefile

 ### hadjime
+- a new labnotebook
-- generate rakefile for docker, latex etc
+- a new presentation latex
-- Obj : hadjime is my starting point :D
+- a new article
+- a new thesis